 Alternative Fuel and Special Fuel Definitions

-The definition of alternative fuel includes liquefied petroleum gas (propane).
+The definition of alternative fuel includes propane.
 Special fuel is defined as all combustible gases and liquids that are suitable for powering an internal combustion engine or motor or are used exclusively for heating, industrial, or farm purposes.
 Special fuels include biodiesel, blended biodiesel, and natural gas products, including liquefied and compressed natural gas.
 (Reference Indiana Code 6-6-2.5-1 and 6-6-2.5-22)

 Alternative Fuel and Special Fuel Inventory Tax

 Owners of fuel that have title to a fuel storage tank containing propane, biodiesel, blended biodiesel, or natural gas for sale to a motor carrier for highway use in Indiana are subject to an inventory tax.
 The tax rate is based on the number of gallons of fuel in storage at the close of business on the inventory date, minus the amount of fuel that is below the mouth of the draw pipe.
 To account for the fuel that will not be pumped, a fuel owner may deduct 200 gallons from the fuel inventory for a fuel storage tank with a capacity of less than 10,000 gallons, and 400 gallons for a fuel storage tank with a capacity of over 10,000 gallons.
 (Reference Indiana Code 6-6-4.1 and 6-6-2.5-29)

 Certified Technology Park Designation